Overv/TheWitnessSolver/README.md

 probably be dedicated to finding heuristics for the bound conditions to reduce the depth of the search tree.

+### Segregation optimization through auxilary required nodes

+If differently colored squares are direct neighbours, then the edge between them **must** be part of the correct solution path.
+That means that the endpoints of that edge are required nodes in the path.
+By checking for these (extra) required nodes in the solution check, the full segregation check doesn't need to run most of the time, which saves a lot of time.

 Rules
 -----